TanishSharrma/personal/GSoc_Proposal_Tanish_AIMA.md

     def insert(self, data):

-        if self.data:               # To check whether the current Node is empty or not if data < self.data:    # If the Node is not empty, then if the data value < Node's Value, we move to its Left Child if self.left is None:
+        if self.data:               # To check whether the current Node is empty or not if data < self.data:        # If the Node is not empty, then if the data value < Node's Value, if self.left is None:   # we move to its Left Child self.left = Node(data)
-                    self.left = Node(data)
                 else:
                     self.left.insert(data)